 The bridge, now 84 years old, is in relatively good condition.
 Several components, including the piers, will, however, require repairs in the next few years.
 Some bearings must be replaced, a portion of the pavement must be resurfaced, and painting work must be performed.
-A recent study on the bearing capacity of the structure confirms the existence of other risks related to the structural capacity of the bridge.
+A recent study on the bearing capacity of the structure confirms the existence of other risks related to the structural capacity of the bridge, which requires steel reinforcement.

-Work, in the order of \$7.3 M, has been carried out, particularly to rehabilitate piers, reinforce the steel, and stabilize a slope on the South Shore side.
+Work, in the order of \$4.4 M, has been carried out in the last quarter, particularly to rehabilitate piers, reinforce the steel and stabilize a slope on the South Shore.
+Since the beginning of the fiscal year, the cost for this work amounts to \$11 M.